jlangch/venice/README.md

 ### WebDAV

-Venice supports WebDAV if the [Sardine](https://github.com/FasterXML/jackson) libs are on the runtime classpath:
+Venice supports WebDAV if the [Sardine](https://github.com/lookfirst/sardine) libs are on the runtime classpath:

+ - sardine-5.9.jar

+dependencies:

+  - http-client
- - sardine-3.5.x.jar
+  - common-logging